ineffablesam/SSW555-FormulaForce-KitchenBuddiee/README.md

-# SSW555-FormulaForce-RecipeMate
+# SSW555-FormulaForce-KitchenBuddiee
-🥘 RecipeMate — connect, cook, and share your favorite dishes.
+🥘 KitchenBuddiee — connect, cook, and share your favorite dishes.